Australia Coast to Coast

 Meals: Lunch

 Takeoff to Perth and continue on the next stage of your adventure.
-Upon arrival you will be transferred to your accommodation in the Margaret River region.
+Upon arrival you will be transferred to your accommodation.

 Starting Accommodation: COMO The Treasury